DenysBzenko/Multiple-clients-support-introducing-programming-threads/README.md

 - LIST to get a list of files.
 - DELETE <filename>  to delete a file.
 - INFO <filename> to get information about the file.

+## LIST

+The server can accept the LIST command.
+IE:CLIET>>LIST
+After the server receives a request for the LIST command, it processes the request and calls the 'handleList' function.
+SERVER>> The names of all the files that this directory contains.
+The server can send 4096 bytes

+## DELETE
+The server can accept the DELETE <FILENAME> command.
+The client must write the delete command and the file name with the correct extension.
+After that, the server calls the 'handleDelete' function and starts looping through the file name.
+And deletes this folder from the directory.
+After successful deletion, the client will receive the command 'File deleted successfully', if not, 'Error deleting file'.

+## INFO

+This command must be entered correctly with INFO <FILENAME>, with the correct file extension.
+After that, the 'handleinfo' function is called and searches for this file in the directory.
+This command helps you find out the main current information about the file (SIZE, LAST MODIFICATION, NAME).
+We have a basic size in c++ to read the time when it was last modified [26].
+If this file does not exist, the server will respond with 'File not found'.